ripplejs/dispatch/Readme.md

 This is a plugin for [ripplejs/view](https://github.com/ripplejs/view).
 So look at the [documentation](https://github.com/ripplejs/view) for `View` to get a better understanding of what's happening below.

-You'll it as a plugin:
+You'll use it as a plugin:

 ```js
 var View = view(template);